zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
+|2019.09.19 16:00|Added new websocket subscription topic "market.$symbol.bbo" for best bid/offer update in tick by tick mode.
 |2019.09.19 10:00 |While a taker order matching with mutiple orders on the opposite side simultaneously, the update field "price" in websocket subscription topic "orders.$symbol.update" will be disseminating each trade instead of an aggregated tick.
 |2019.09.18 20:00 |Added new enum value for response field "type" in REST endpoints "GET /v1/subuser/aggregate-balance" & "GET /v1/account/accounts/{sub-uid}"; Added new optional request field "sub-uid" in REST endpoints "GET /v1/margin/loan-orders" & " GET /v1/margin/accounts/balance".
 |2019.09.16 15:00 |Added one new endpoint "GET /v2/account/deposit/address" for deposit address querying.